DON: Russia's Black Sea flagship Moskva sunk – the anatomy of a missile strike

 One result of a missile strike, which the crew rarely need to worry about, is sinking.
 Warships are built in a complex honeycomb of sealed compartments, and are generally designed to stay afloat even when many of these are flooded.
 A sea-skimming missile strike does little to damage a ship below her waterline, and after a missile hits ships tends to float quite happily.
 A hit ship is much more likely to burn out than to sink.

 One hit can be fatal.
 Two hits in different parts of a ship present her crew with an almost insoluble fire-fighting problem.
 Water mains may be breached.
 The pumps, which provide pressure to those mains, run on electrical power and if a hit disables generators then electrical power may fail.
-Some 15% of the crew will probably be injured (mostly with bad burns and broken bones) demanding attention from the survivors.
+Some 15% of the crew will probably be injured (mostly with bad burns and broken bones), demanding attention from the survivors.
 Two missiles mean two fires raging in different parts of the ship.
 As fires approach magazine spaces the risk that rocket propellant will catch fire increases.
 Meanwhile fires inside the ship heat deck surfaces to the point at which crew cannot walk on them, and then to a point at which decks deform and collapse underfoot.

 None of this is theoretical.
 Last year saw a stunning example of how fire can destroy even a very large and modern ship when the 40,000 tonne USN amphibious assault ship Bonhomme Richard was set alight by a disgruntled crew member while alongside in San Diego harbour.
 The entire combined forces of the San Diego fire department, the ship’s own crew and all the available hands and equipment from every other US warship in San Diego at the time were unable to bring the fire under control.
 Bonhomme burned for ten days, only stopping when there was nothing left to burn, and has since been written off.

-It can be seen how, after hits from just one or two 150kg warheads, a crew might quickly need to abandon ship.
+It can be seen how, after hits from just one or two 150 kg warheads, a crew might quickly need to abandon ship.

-If a sea-skimmer will rarely sink a warship, the crew’s efforts at fire fighting can do just that.
+If a sea-skimmer will rarely sink a warship, the crew’s efforts at fire-fighting can do just that.
 If the fire is burning high up in the ship the water poured on to fight it can flow into natural traps inside the ship's internal compartments well above the waterline.
 A high-pressure hose pumps out many tonnes of water per minute.
-Panicked fire fighting can therefore load a ship with hundreds of tonnes of water just where she doesn’t need it – high above her centre of gravity.
-In extreme cases fire fighting water can completely destroy a ship’s stability and capsize her – which is almost exactly what happened to the 40,000 tonne Iranian ship Kharg in 2021, and what nearly happened to Bonhomme Richard.
+Panicked fire-fighting can therefore load a ship with hundreds of tonnes of water just where she doesn’t need it – high above her centre of gravity.
+In extreme cases fire-fighting water can completely destroy a ship’s stability and capsize her – which is almost exactly what happened to the 40,000 tonne Iranian ship Kharg in 2021, and what nearly happened to Bonhomme Richard.

-As the few photos of the disabled Moskva show, she was listing when she was abandoned – a state consistent with the presence of a large quantity of fire fighting water inboard.
+As the few photos of the disabled Moskva show, she was listing when she was abandoned – a state consistent with the presence of a large quantity of fire-fighting water inboard.
 Moskva had also settled into the sea by approximately two metres.
 It is easy to calculate how much internal flooding is required to put her there - around 4,000 tonnes.
 With several fire hoses pumping three or four tonnes per minute each, a few hours of firefighting would deliver that quantity of water inboard.
 In the resulting state (called "loll" in ship stability parlance) even a very large ship will capsize.
-As the ship tilts under the weight of flooding a new problem arises - the small holes created by the initial missile penetration roll underwater, and external flooding then destoys what is left of stability.
+As the ship tilts under the weight of flooding a new problem arises – the small holes created by the initial missile penetration roll underwater, and external flooding then destroys what is left of stability.
 This appears to be what happened to Moskva, and the photograph that has emerged shows her just before this critical point.
-In a state of loll, and with water flooding through the 0.3 m2 impact hole, Moskva would sink in a flat calm, and it appears that the sea state was indeed mild just before she sank.
+In a state of loll, and with water flooding through the 0.3-square metre impact hole, Moskva would sink in a flat calm, and it appears that the sea state was indeed mild just before she sank.

-Hit or Miss
+Hit or miss

 Naturally, Kyiv’s narrative of a highly successful Neptune attack is not the only story on offer.
 Moscow has claimed that Moskva caught fire for unstated reasons, that the fire threatened one of her magazines, and that her crew abandoned ship because of the threat of explosion.